hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/subscriptions/3-create-subscription.md

 ---
 title: "Create Subscription and Render Result"
 metaTitle: "Vue Apollo Subscription Example | GraphQL Vue Apollo Tutorial"
-metaDescription: "Integrate Vue Apollo Smart Subscription to watch for changes in realtime data.
+metaDescription: "Integrate Vue Apollo Smart Subscription to watch for changes in real-time data.
 We use GraphQL subscriptions as an example to get live data in the Vue app"
 ---

 import GithubLink from "../../src/GithubLink.js";